-AMERIPEN appreciates the addition of the sentence in subparagraph (a)(17) specifying that empty packaging materials are not covered material, as it is a logical clarification.
+AMERIPEN appreciates the addition of the sentence in subparagraph (a)(17)(B) specifying that empty packaging materials are not covered material, as it is a logical clarification.
 However, SB 54's definition of "covered material" encompasses plastic food service ware, as opposed to all food service ware.
-As such, AMERIPEN recommends amending subdivision (a)(17)(B) to add corresponding clarification for food service ware as follows: "Empty packaging materials not yet used by a good are not 'single-use packaging' or otherwise 'covered material' under the Act, and non-plastic food service ware that is not packaging is not 'covered material' under the Act, such that a person is not a producer merely because they manufacture, sell, offer for sale, or distribute such materials."
+Furthermore, for reasons stated above regarding the definition of "food service ware," the sentence treating packaging and food service ware differently should be removed.
+As such, AMERIPEN recommends amending subdivision (a)(17)(B) to add corresponding clarification for food service ware as follows: "[...] ~~A good uses covered material if its packaging is covered material or if the good itself is plastic single-use food service ware and thus constitutes covered material.~~ Empty packaging materials not yet used by a good are not 'single-use packaging' or otherwise 'covered material' under the Act, and non-plastic food service ware that is not packaging is not 'covered material' under the Act, such that a person is not a producer merely because they manufacture, sell, offer for sale, or distribute such materials."